Mrs Stoke’s Year 1 Class

 PE:

-PE is two times a week on a Tuesday and Thursday.
+PE is twice a week on a Wednesday and Thursday.

 Your child will participate in a dance lesson and sports/gymnastics lesson every week.
 It is normally expected for children to have a full PE kit kept in school at all times.

 Children should not be wearing any jewellery including earrings for PE.
-If your child does wear earrings, please could you ensure they are taken out before school on a Tuesday and Thursday please.
+If your child does wear earrings, please could you ensure they are taken out before school on Wednesday and Fridays please.

-Snack: Snack is to be a piece of fruit or a cereal bar.
-No chocolate, crisps or sweets are allowed
+Snack is to be a piece of fruit or a squeezy yoghurt.
+No chocolate, crisps or sweets are allowed.